MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/index.md

 <!-- ====================================================================== -->
-## Discover detached DOM tree memory leaks with Heap Snapshots
+## Discover detached DOM tree memory leaks by using Heap Snapshots
 <!-- don't change heading wording; would break link from DevTools > Memory tool > Help-mode tooltip (would default to top of article) -->

 Starting with Microsoft Edge 130, this approach has been replaced by the **Detached elements** profiling type.
 See [Find DOM tree memory leaks by using the Detached Elements profiling type](#find-dom-tree-memory-leaks-by-using-the-detached-elements-profiling-type), above.